priyabharti11/Key-Notes/README.md

 </h5>
 <h4> Framework</h4>

-<h5><p> - In a framework, all the control flow is already there and there are many predefined white spots that we should fill out with our code.<br>
+<h5><p> - In a framework, all the control flow is already there and there are many predefined white spots that we should fill out with our code.<br><br>
         - A framework is normally more complex.
-It defines a skeleton where the application defines its own features to fill out the skeleton.<br>
+It defines a skeleton where the application defines its own features to fill out the skeleton.<br><br>
-        - In this way, our code will be called by the framework appropriately.<br>
+        - In this way, our code will be called by the framework appropriately.<br><br>
         - A framework can contain libraries.
 A framework will usually include many libraries to make your work easier.
    </p>
 </h5>

 <h4> Libraries</h4>
 <h5> <p>
-- A library performs specific, well-defined operations.<br>
+- A library performs specific, well-defined operations.<br><br>
-- A library is just a collection of class definitions. <br>
+- A library is just a collection of class definitions. <br><br>
-- The reason is it simply code reuse, in other words, gets the code that has already been written by other developers.<br>
+- The reason is it simply code reuse, in other words, gets the code that has already been written by other developers.<br><br>
-- The classes and methods normally define specific operations in a domain-specific area. <br>
+- The classes and methods normally define specific operations in a domain-specific area. <br><br>
-- For example, there are some libraries of mathematics that can let developers just call the function without redoing the implementation of how an algorithm     works. <br>
+- For example, there are some libraries of mathematics that can let developers just call the function without redoing the implementation of how an           algorithm works. <br><br>
-- A library will usually focus on a single piece of functionality that you access using an API.<br>
+- A library will usually focus on a single piece of functionality that you access using an API.<br><br>
 - You call a library function, it executes some code and then the control is returned to your code. </p></h5>